To amend the Indian Gaming Regulatory Act to provide adequate and certain remedies for sovereign tribal governments.

 Length: 28 pages

-This bill was introduced on May 9, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 9, 1995, in a previous session of Congress, but it did not receive a vote.

 Jul 19, 1994